Khairulazhan Khalid: Selangor

 In December 2015, Khairulazhan left Pahang to sign with Selangor.
 Khairulazhan made his competitive debut for the club against Petaling Jaya Rangers on 19 February 2016 in the Malaysia FA Cup.
 He made his Super League debut in a 1–3 away win over Pahang on 27 February 2017.
-Khairulazhan made 1 appearance in 2016 AFC Cup on 10 May 2016 in a 1–0 defeat to Tampines Rovers.
+Later, he made his debut on international club tournament AFC Cup on 10 May 2016 in a 1–0 defeat to Tampines Rovers.

+On 19 April 2025, it was confirmed that Khairulazhan would leave Selangor at the end of the season, bringing his 10 years with the club to an end.

 International career

 On 14 February 2014, Khairulazhan earned his first national call up for Malaysia's training squad preparation for 2015 AFC Asian Cup qualification match against Yemen.

 Khairulazhan made his debut in a friendly against Philippines on 1 March 2014.
 Khairul received praises from the media and also his coach Ong Kim Swee, after his performances keeping a clean sheet in the 0–0 draw.
 Khairulazhan however was unable to play against Yemen due to injuries sustained in the Philippines match.